- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 In this article, we’ll discuss the costs you can expect if you choose Medigap Plan N.

 Private health insurance companies sell Medigap Plan N. The cost and availability of these plans vary based on your geographic location.
-You can search for Medigap plans in your specific ZIP code using the Medicare plan finder tool.

 The following are some examples of cost ranges for Medigap Plan N monthly premiums in different cities across the United States in 2021: